ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 This directory contains the Terraform code that is used to deploy the main infrastructure of the Sample Application to AWS.

+Based on where the Terraform code is located, the infrastructure will be deployed to the respective environment (`dev` or `prod`).

-You may freely change and edit the Terraform code to suit your needs, but make sure to test the changes before deploying them to production!
+You may freely change and edit the Terraform code to suit your needs, but make sure to test the changes in `dev` before deploying them to `prod`!

 More information on the overall architecture of the Sample Application can be found below under [Cloud Architecture](#cloud-architecture).